We believe that you are not to blame for what happened to you.

 When a person has experienced something that is shocking, unexpected or traumatic, they are likely to experience deep emotional and physical reactions.
 They are natural safety mechanisms, your mind and body reacting to a threatening situation by protecting you.
 Some typical reactions that people can experience after trauma include:

 These reactions are normal and will be individual to you.
 You may find that other people have similar reactions, but no two people react the same way to trauma.
-They may have been helpful ways to cope immediately after the trauma but may delay healing later on.
+They may have been helpful ways to cope immediately after the trauma but may slow down healing later on.

 You are not alone.